Hirosvk/slack_ttt/docs/reflection.md

 ## how to scale
 Scaling the app
-- I would closely look at the controller and minimize the number of times it hits the database.
+- I would take a closer look at the controller and minimize the number of times it hits the database.
 Optimize database query by pulling out the data on one query, and use the data.

+- I might eliminate some validations to speed up writes to the DB.

 Scaling the architecture
-- Now it's running on Webrick server, which takes 50 reqs/sec. with hundreds and thousands of requests coming in to the app, I first need to upgrade the server and scale out by adding more servers and a load balancer.
+- Now it's running on Webrick server, which takes 100 reqs/sec (single threaded). with hundreds and thousands of requests coming in to the app, I first need to upgrade the server to somthing like Puma that takes upto 2000 req/sec and multi-threaded, and scale out by adding more servers and a load balancer.
 It doesn't have heavy assets, so CDN wouldn't be necessary, but if I would be using some picture files, then I would more them to CDN.
 I would need to setup external DB server.
 Denormalization of the SQL would not be good because this app does a lot of write.
 I don't know if caching makes sense, because the data changes so frequently as the game goes on...
 Most users would probably play the game, and checking the record would not be request frequently.

 - If I have an AI for this app, then I would run in on a separate server so that AI's "thinking" doesn't slow down other operations.